Beautiful waterfront house. Sailboat slip, gourmet kitchen, heated saltwater pool, WiFi

-Sailor’s Delight sits on open water with a view across the Manatee River to Bradenton, yet provides protected harborage for your boat around the point on the east side of the property.
-Call seven two seven, six eight six, eight five four five for more information or to negotiate pricing.
-Located in Palmetto, an “Old Florida” historic town just north of Bradenton and south of St. Petersburg, FL, this sophisticated home, which is offered as a vacation rental only since December 2015, sits on a point where the water swirls past on a windy day and the sun dances on the surface broken by the dorsal fins of dolphins swimming nearby.
+Sailor’s Delight sits on open water with a view across the Manatee River to Bradenton, yet provides protected harborage for your boat around the point on the north side of the property.
+Located in Palmetto, an “Old Florida” historic town just north of Bradenton and south of St. Petersburg, FL, this sophisticated home sits on a point where the water swirls past on a windy day and the sun dances on the surface broken by the dorsal fins of dolphins swimming nearby.
 An inlet curves around Sailor's Delight from the Manatee River, and the river is only a short distance from the Gulf of Mexico.
 Because the inlet has warmer water than the river, many fish congregate at the junction and as a result sea birds, pelicans, seagulls, ospreys among others, constantly fish just off the seawall.
 The viewing is spectacular.
 Sailor's offers 3 kayaks and 2 paddle-boards to launch off your own floating dock.

 If you sail in from the Gulf of Mexico, just at the mouth of Tampa Bay, you, your friends and family, (human and/or canine), can tie up at the new dock and step into a yard ringed with trees, including coconut, royal and cabbage palm, magnolia, two varieties of avocado, Meyer lemon, Persian lime, ruby red grapefruit, and navel orange.
 At the right time of year you can pick all these fruits and combine them for a delicious citrus and avocado salad.